julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Data Preprocessing
 The data provided was then augmented by
-- using left and right images in addition to center images by adding and subtracting a small steering correction to the steering angle
+- using also images from the left and right camera in addition to center images by adding and subtracting a small steering correction to the steering angle for the center image
-- flipping the images
+- flipping the images horizontally
 After preprocessing, the images were cropped to a size of 64x64 so that the training would be faster.

 #### 1. An appropriate model architecture has been employed

 I re-built the convolutional Neural Network that was developed by Nvidia and described in https://devblogs.nvidia.com/deep-learning-self-driving-cars/.
-It consists of 5 and fully connected layers, see the below graphic.
+It consists of 5 convolutional and 5 fully connected layers with a flattening layer in between, see the below graphic:
-Instead of max-pooling, the model uses strided convolution.
+Instead of max-pooling, the model uses strided convolution to make the input data smaller.
-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 28).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 28).

 #### 2. Attempts to reduce overfitting in the model